-Just before noon on Wednesday, Bill Thompson sat behind his desk inside an otherwise empty Satellite Gallery.
-He had just scrolled through the hundreds of comments and likes on his Facebook post from the day before, announcing he’s about to close his gallery after 13 years on Broadway, in downtown Asheville.
+It’s just before noon on a Wednesday, and Bill Thompson is behind his desk inside an otherwise empty Satellite Gallery.
+He had just scrolled through the hundreds of comments and likes on his Facebook post from the day before, announcing he’s about to close his gallery after 13 years in downtown Asheville.

-“The outpouring of love and support comes through when you close the doors, and you’re almost like, ‘Where was everybody when we were open?’” he said.
-“If you’re going to be supportive of the arts and the local community, it doesn’t mean liking their stuff in social media.
+“The outpouring of love and support comes through when you close the doors, and you’re almost like, where was everybody when we were open?”
+Thompson said.
+“If you’re going to be supportive of the arts and the local community, itr doesn’t mean liking their stuff in social media.
 It means being supportive financially towards those artists who you say you love their work and to that gallery who you say you love what they’re doing.”

 Satellite is currently showing work from four female painters, and the gallery remains open during its normal hours through the end of June.

-“Asheville was a folk and craft and kitsch gallery town, and all these amazing low-brow, contemporary, forward artists, graffiti artists didn’t have a voice to show their work,” Thompson said.
+“Asheville was a folk, craft gallery town, and all these amazing low-brow, contemporary, forward artists, graffiti artists didn’t have a voice to show,” he said.
 “That’s why I opened this gallery, because I was connected to a lot of these people.”

-“Bill was a bit of a maverick by showing things that were a little more urban, a little bit edgier, tailored maybe towards a younger market and, in a lot of ways he was ahead of his time for this community,” Ahlers said.
+“Bill was a bit of a maverick by showing things that were a little more urban, a little bit edgier, taylored maybe towards a younger market, and in a lot of ways he was ahead of his time, for this community,” Ahlers said.
 “Bill’s commitment to the local art scene helped put Asheville and a number of contemporary artists on the map, and he should be commended for that.”